 While sunny days aren't always on the agenda, the UK makes up for it in its landscapes.
 An eclectic mixture of lush green countryside, moors and rocky mountains, farmland, magical coastlines, quiet villages and busy cities, you'll never run out of things to do.
 Even if you told us otherwise, we wouldn’t believe you!

-Some of our favourite must-sees are the Yorkshire Moors, which will take you back in time to Wuthering Heights; Kinder Scout a nature reserve in the Peak District; riding the world's fastest zip line North Wales; visiting the Eden Project in Cornwall (the two biomes are amazing!), castle hopping in Ireland and braving the cold waters of Scapa Flow in Scotland.
+Some of our favourite must-sees are the Yorkshire Moors, which will take you back in time to Wuthering Heights; riding the world's fastest zip line in North Wales; taking in the lush Devon countryside by bike; visiting the Eden Project in Cornwall (the two biomes are amazing!); castle hopping in Ireland and braving the cold waters of Scapa Flow in Scotland.
 Like we said earlier, wide-ranging and unique.

 Question is, did we manage to twist your arm?
-With 39.2 million overseas visitors going to the UK each year, it's time to come and see what the fuss is all about.
+With such a diverse blend of landscapes and activities on offer, it's time to come and see what the fuss is all about.

 Your British Holiday

 For active holidays:

 Despite the UK's temperamental climate, you'll find that adventures fly in thick and fast.
 Wakeboarding, snorkelling, diving and rock climbing, to braving the UK's toughest hiking challenges, you can ram your holiday with a plethora of activities.

 Top regions for outdoor activities: The Cotswolds, Wales, Sussex, Lake District & Peak District.